Kong/kubernetes-ingress-controller/docs/references/annotations.md

 annotation will cause both controllers fighting to satisfy the Ingress and will lead to unknown behaviour.

-The ingress class used by Kong Ingress Controller is customizable as well using the `--ingress-class` flag as follows:
+The ingress class used by Kong Ingress Controller to filter Ingress resources can be changed using the `--ingress-class` CLI flag.

 ```yaml
 spec: